(Translate this site)

 Then I finally got some good news.
 The racket from the CB indicated the road block was breaking completely up now, as cops seemed to be on the way.
 Plus Headhunter's efforts were surely ruining their day too.

-So there was no block by the time I got there.
-No Z-28 either.
+So there was no block by the time I got there!
+But no Z-28 either.

 Although I was still anxious about stopping there, so far as I could tell the posse had scattered to the four winds.